solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 [Plate 13: Figure B](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate13-FigureB.png) — Section of Melbourn Rock (Middle Chalk) to show circular and oval "spheres," 65x.
 These "bodies" are simply clarified areas in nummulitic rock.
 The areas are usually discoidal, and not spheres either whole or in section.
 Nummulitic structure exists in the clear spaces, and can often be traced from light to dark areas.
 (See also Pl.
 23 Fig. H.)

 [Plate 13: Figure C](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate13-FigureC.png) — Weathered surface of a lump of _Eozoon canadense_, i.e. of a mass of very ancient nummulites.
 Natural size.
-The external form and inner structure of the nummulites in various aspects are visible to unaided eye, or under lens X 3.
+The external form and inner structure of the nummulites in various aspects are visible to unaided eye, or under lens 3x.
 They are best seen in lower half of picture, where one or two might almost serve for descriptions of species.

 [Plate 14: Figure A](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate14-FigureA.png)